Lectionary Bible Studies and Sermons

 An authentic word from God

 During our Christian walk we will sit under the ministry of many clergy.
-The danger we face is that we may respond like the Corinthians who judged Paul and his apostolic team from a human perspective.
+The danger we face is that we may respond from a human perspective as the Corinthians did with Paul and his apostolic team.
 If we do this we will inevitably miss out on the Spirit's word-ministry, which is the means God uses to prepare us for eternity.

 Alan Lad dropped a good line in a B grade cowboy movie once.
 He was accused of hypocrisy when lecturing a friend on some moral issue.
 His reply was, "who better to preach than a sinner."
-Indeed! although sometimes, from the sanctity of the pew, we find it hard to engage with the words of a flawed preacher.
+Indeed!
+Yet, from the sanctity of the pew it is sometimes hard to engage with the words of a flawed preacher.

 It is very easy to approach the preached word negatively, yet the Spirit can speak to us through the worst sermon.
 Methodology and style are really not going to inhibit the Spirit's work.
 Only falsehood will do that and most preachers aren't into lying.
 In fact, the plain sermon has more potential to speak to us than its entertaining counterpart.